SFDO-Community-Sprints/sfdo-community-sprints.github.io/docs/Commons Solutions/launched/index.md

 *Community-vetted best practices, templates, and guidance for Agentforce Nonprofit (formally known as Nonprofit Cloud)*

-A comprehensive resource site featuring articles, apps, templates, and best practices for Agentforce Nonprofit — filling the gap just like the community did for NPSP years ago.
+A comprehensive resource site featuring articles, apps, templates, installable Reports and Custom Report Types, and best practices for Agentforce Nonprofit — filling the gap just like the community did for NPSP years ago.
 Includes stakeholder management, fundraising, grantmaking, program management, reports, and more.

 * **Link:** [Visit the Hub](https://sfdo-community-sprints.github.io/npc-best-practices/)
 * **Audience:** Nonprofit Salesforce customers and partners